eljost/pysisyphus/docs/chainofstates.rst

 ===============

-Below you can find an example YAML-input including the most important options that the user may want to modify when running a COS optimization.
+Below you can find an example YAML-input including the most important options that the user may want to modify when running a GSM optimization.

 .. code:: yaml

     preopt:                                  # Preoptimize inital and final geometry
     cos:
      type: gs                                # Do a growing string
-     max_nodes: 9                            # Total string will have max_nodes + 2 images
+     max_nodes: 9                            # Total string will have 9 + 2 == 11 images
+     climb: False                            # Enable climbing image (CI), usually a good idea.
+     climb_rms: 0.005                        # rms(forces) threshold for enabling CI
+     climb_lanczos: False                    # Use tangent obtained from Lanczos algorithm for CI.
+     climb_lanczos_rms: 0.005                # rms(forces) threshold for enabling Lanczos algorithm.
+     reparam_check: rms                      # Criterian for growing new frontier nodes (rms/norm).
+     perp_thresh: 0.05                       # Threshold for growing new frontier nodes.
+     reparam_every: 2                        # Reparametrize every n-th cycle when NOT fully grown.
+     reparam_every_full: 3                   # Reparametrize every n-th cycle when fully grown.
     opt:
      type: string                            # Optimizer for GrowingString
-     stop_in_when_full: 0                    # Stop string optimization N cycles after fully grown
+     stop_in_when_full: -1                   # Stop string optimization N cycles after fully grown
+                                             # Disabled by -1.
+Usually it's a better idea to
+                                             # further converge the string, after is fully grown.
      align: False                            # Disable Kabsch algorithm.
 Should be True with
+                                             # type: cart
+     scale_step: global                      # Scale down step as whole (global) or per image
-                                             # coord_type == cartesian
+                                             # (per_image)
     tsopt:
      type: rsprfo                            # Continue with TS-optimization of highest energy images
                                              # (HEI) using the RS-P-RFO algorithm